websauna/websauna/docs/source/reference/glossary.rst

     session fixation
         Session Fixation is an attack that permits an attacker to hijack a valid user session.
 The attack explores a limitation in the way the web application manages the session ID, more specifically the vulnerable web application.
 When authenticating a user, it doesn’t assign a new session ID, making it possible to use an existent session ID. `More information <https://www.owasp.org/index.php/Session_fixation>`__.

+    shared hosting
+        Shared web hosting service refers to a web hosting service where many websites reside on one web server connected to the Internet.
+This is generally the most economical option for hosting, as the overall cost of server maintenance is amortized over many customers. `More information <https://en.wikipedia.org/wiki/Shared_web_hosting_service>`__.

     slug
         Slug is a descriptive part of the URL that is there to make URL more (human) readable.
         `More information <http://stackoverflow.com/questions/427102/what-is-a-slug-in-django>`__.